kristus123/bloggy/content/_projects/lokafy.md

 Lokafy hit some roadblocks and needed a second voice on how to move forward steady and in a predictable pace.

-They were looking for someone that could make sure their restructuring and new plans for improving their throughput.
+They were looking for someone that could help make sure their restructuring and new plans for improving their throughput were the best for the project.

 I started by getting to know the current stack, and their routines and spent time understanding where things started going sour.